When working in the medical field, it’s very important to know how to deal with difficult patients.

-As a Respiratory Therapist, you’re absolutely going to have to deal with difficult patients throughout your career.
+As a Respiratory Therapist, you’re absolutely going to come across difficult patients throughout your career.
 Honestly, probably much more often than you anticipate.
 There are a variety of reasons that could cause a patient to behave disruptively, including pain, stress, and anxiety.
-When these situations do occur, you will need to know to best handle them without losing your cool (or your job).
+When these situations do occur, you will need to know how to deal with difficult patients without losing your cool (or your job).

-To begin with, you need to figure out how to recognize the early signs a patient is becoming angry or disturbed.
-If they are upset, more times than not you are going to know about it.
-You can tell by the tone of their voice or their facial expressions.
-When you encounter these patients, you must act in a professional manner and calm them down before the situation gets out of control.
+To start, you need to figure out how to recognize the early signs that a patient is becoming angry or disturbed.
+If the patient is upset, more times than not you are going to know about it.
+You can always tell by the tone of their voice or their facial expressions.
+So when you encounter these patients, you must act in a professional manner and strive to calm them down before the situation gets out of control.

-1. Empathize with them
+1. Empathize with the patient

 One of the best methods to comfort an angry or difficult patient is by using sympathy and empathy.
 Show them you understand and care about what they are going through.
-Being a Respiratory Therapist in a hospital is definitely not easy.
-But just remember that it can also be very difficult for patients who are experiencing pain or anxiety.
+Being a Respiratory Therapist in the hospital setting is definitely not easy.
+But just remember that it can also be very difficult for the patient as well, especially those who are experiencing pain or anxiety.

-2. Stay calm, cool, and collected
+2. Always stay calm, cool, and collected

 3. Don’t take it personally

 Rather, remind yourself that the patient is not annoyed with you personally.
-It’s not about you.
+It’s really not about you.
 It’s more likely that the patient is responding to painful conditions and circumstances and only taking their frustrations out on you because you happen to be present.

-4. Form a connection with them
+4. Form a connection with the patient

 Forming a connection with your patients can make all the difference in the world.
-Once you do get a patient who is acting out, just by having a bond with that patient will increase the chances of you being able to disarm the situation.
+Once you do come across a patient that is acting out, just by having a bond with that patient will drastically increase the chances of you being able to disarm the situation.

-5. Never argue back
+5. Never argue with your patients

-Rather than clarifying why they are not getting the consideration they need, or why their solutions were late, just simply apologize and promise the patient that you will take care of it the best that you can.
+Rather than clarifying why they are not getting the consideration they need, or why their solutions were late, just simply apologize and promise the patient that you will take care their need the best that you can.
 Whatever you do, just don’t argue.
 It’s not worth it and it will only make matters worse.

 6. Set boundaries and stand your ground

 You always want to do what you can to help your patients, but you must do so within a set of boundaries.
 Never let the patient push you around.
 For example, if you put in orders for the patient to receive breathing treatments every six hours, stick to that schedule!

-7. Keep the stress to a minimum
+7. Keep stress to a minimum

 8. It’s okay to ask for help

-Difficult patients just come with the territory.
-While it’s definitely not one of the perks of working as a Respiratory Therapist, it’s pretty much unavoidable.
+So there you have it!
+Unfortunately, dealing with difficult patients just come with the territory when it comes to working in the medical field, especially as a Respiratory Therapist.
+While it’s definitely not one of the perks of the job, it’s pretty much unavoidable.
 But just because a patient is behaving disrespectfully doesn’t mean that you have to do the same.